Queensland parents are being urged to have house rules wrapped up before stuffing a tablet or smart phone in a stocking this Christmas.

 - Talk to your kids about how privacy settings work and start age appropriate discussions about social media etiquette.

 Triple P offers Queensland parents a wealth of free parenting programs and strategies under a State Government initiative.
-Triple P Online is available over the holidays, with more seminars and group sessions coming in 2017.
+Triple P Online is available over the holidays, with more seminars and group sessions coming.